 Here are three financial products that you should consider avoiding.

 Equity-Indexed Annuities are an insurance-based product where the returns are tied to some portion of the performance of an underlying market index such as the S&P 500.
+They are also called fixed-index insurance products and indexed annuities.
 Your gains are limited to a portion of what the index gains and there is generally some sort of minimum return to limit (or eliminate) your risk of loss.
 As you can imagine these were pitched heavily to Baby Boomers and retirees after the last market downturn and are still being sold based upon fear today.

 Proprietary Mutual Funds

 It is not uncommon for registered reps and brokers to suggest mutual funds from the family run by their employer.
 In many cases they are incentivized or even required to do so.
 While some of these funds are perfectly fine, all too often in my experience they are not.
 Whether via high fees and/or low performance these are often investments to be avoided.

 A lawsuit against Ameriprise Financial brought by a group of participants in the company’s retirement plan alleged the company breached its Fiduciary duty by offering a number of the firm’s own funds in the plan and that these funds then paid fees back to Ameriprise and some of its subsidiaries as revenue sharing.
 The suit was ultimately settled.

 JP Morgan also settled a suit by some retail investors over the bank steering clients into their more expensive proprietary funds over those of other families.

 It is important that you understand the ABCs of mutual fund share classes.
 In the commissioned/fee-based world reps often sell mutual funds that offer compensation to them and to their broker-dealers.
 A shares charge an up-front commission plus a trailing fee (often a 12b-1) of somewhere in the neighborhood of 0.25% or more.